MathClubISIB/mathclubisib.github.io/content/activities/udgrp/summer_2025.md

 - **Group Leader:**
   - Soumya Dasgupta (M.Math 1st Year, ISI Kolkata)
 - **Topics Covered:**

   - Fundamental theorem of Galois theory
   - Some particular field extensions such as cyclic and cyclotomic
   - Kummer extensions
   - Hilbert theorem 90
   - _Other Topics (time permitting):_ Aspects to Galois theory in topology or non algebraic extensions

+  The following people, apart from the group leaders, have completed the reading project by going through, in detail, all the assigned parts and participating in the discussions.
+Students marked (\*) also gave presentations during the project.

+  - \* Arkaprovo Das (B.Math 1st Year, ISI Bangalore)
+  - \* Gauransh Kapur (B.Math 1st Year, ISI Bangalore)
+  - Shounak Kar (B.Stat 1st Year, ISI Kolkata)

 ## Analytic Number Theory